Decades of Service

 Option #2: Payment by Credit Card through your parent portal at our Jackrabbit system.
 Payment plans are available – please call the office for details.
 Tuition will be divided into multiple payments and automatically charged to your card monthly.
 ATA keeps all credit card information in a secure location.

 Classes: Families withdrawing prior to the first class of the semester will receive a full refund.
 Families withdrawing before the fourth week are entitled to a 50% refund of tuition only.
-(This refund does not include registration fee or cost of materials.)
+(This refund does not include cost of materials.)

 Private Lessons: Students who withdraw before the third lesson will receive a refund of 80% of the unused tuition.
 We regret that no other refund will be given.
 Please plan accordingly when registering.
 Formal notification of withdrawal must be made in person or by phone only to the Apple Tree Arts Business Director or Executive Director.
 Refund or credit may be granted due to special circumstances.
 Teacher notification is not considered formal notice of withdrawal.
 Non-attendance is not considered notice of withdrawal.
 The effective date of withdrawal is the date the written notice is received, not the last date of class/lesson attended.